Santangelom3/touch_friendly_waybar/README.md

 ## Credits

-This configuration is inspired by [waybar](https://github.com/Alexays/Waybar)
+This configuration is inspired by [Alexays's waybar](https://github.com/Alexays/Waybar)